alexfig/c-minus-compiler/README.md

     cc lex.yy.c y.tab.c emitcode.c symtable.c
     ./a.out << 'sourcecode'

-The compiler will write an output.asm file which will contain nasm formated x86 assembly code which you can assemble and link using nasm and gcc.
-The code follows linux calling convention so it won't link on Windows or OSX.
+The compiler will write an output.asm file which will contain nasm formated x86 assembly code.
+It also adds a call to the C function printf to print the return value of any function that has one.
+You can assemble and link using nasm and gcc.

+    nasm -f elf -g -F stabs output.asm -l output.lst gcc –m32 output.o –o output

+The code follows Linux calling convention so it won't link on Windows or OSX.

 Two example programs are included.
-One computes factorials using recursion and another is a while loop that sums the elements of an array.
+One computes factorials using recursion and another is a while loop that sums the elements of an array containting the numbers 1 through 4.